 Chlamydia is a bacterial infection that typically clears with antibiotics.
-However, a person can reacquire the infection when they are receiving treatment.
+However, a person can reacquire the infection, including during treatment.

 This often happens if someone has sex with a partner with an active chlamydia infection during treatment.